malekwael229/FocusTube/README.md

 It aggressively blocks YouTube Shorts, Instagram Reels, and the TikTok feed, hiding algorithmic traps to prevent doomscrolling.
 Unlike basic element blockers, FocusTube is built to handle modern "Single Page App" navigation, ensuring blocks persist without needing a page refresh.

-## New in v1.5 🚀
+## New in v1.6 🚀
-*   **Cross-Platform Blocking:** FocusTube now blocks distracting content on YouTube, Instagram, and TikTok.
+*   **Enhanced Instagram Protection:** Smart visibility logic now dynamically hides/shows the Reels and Explore buttons based on your Focus Mode status.
+*   **Instant Kick:** Optimized strict mode now redirects you immediately (within ~50ms) when accessing blocked URLs on Instagram and YouTube, preventing the page from even loading.
 *   **Pomodoro Timer:** Built-in 25/5 interval timer.
 When active, it locks the extension into **Strict Mode** and disables the "Passive" option to ensure you stay focused.
 *   **Gamified Stats:** A real-time dashboard that tracks how many Shorts/Reels you've blocked and calculates the estimated time saved.
 *   **UI Overhaul:** A completely redesigned interface with a modern dark-mode aesthetic, gradient accents, and platform-specific controls.